Siddeshwar Swami: Religious career

 After his initiation, Swami spent many years studying and practising the teachings of the Hindu scriptures, particularly the Bhagavad Gita and the Yoga Sutras of Patanjali.
 He also travelled across India, giving lectures and leading spiritual retreats.

 Swami was the head of Jnanayogashrama, an ashram in Vijayapura (formerly Bijapur), in the Indian state of Karnataka.
 His discourses on various yogic principles, and complex philosophical topics using simple language attracted a large following, across religious barriers.
 Despite being a Hindu religious leader, his disciples spanned religions including Muslims who used to visit his ashram to hear his lectures.
 His discourses drew upon anecdotes from Basavanna's Sharana literature and other epics in the local language.
 He was also known to draw from teachings of Shankaracharya, Madhavacharya, and Ramanujacharya, in addition to other religious prophets including Jesus, Abraham, and Mohammed.
 Most of his sermons were in the local dialect of Kannada, in addition to Marathi and English.

 In addition to his teachings on yoga and spirituality, Swami was also known for his philanthropic efforts, establishing several charitable organisations to help the disadvantaged.
 He had written over 20 books on Indian philosophy and Vachana sahitya.
 Many of his discourses were also published as books.

 Swami declined the Padma Shri, India's fourth-highest civilian award, when it was awarded to him in 2018, stating that as a sanyasi, or ascetic, "he had no interest in such awards".
-He had earlier declined a honorary doctorate from the Karnatak University.
+He had earlier declined an honorary doctorate from the Karnatak University.
 He also returned a sum of money given by the government of Karnataka for the ashram's development, stating that the ashram did not need it.